The Origins of English Tea

 How to Make Tea Sandwiches

-- Remove crusts and butter lightly to keep bread moist.
+- Remove crusts and butter lightly to keep the bread moist.

-- Apply favorite fillings: egg salad, chicken salad, tuna salad, deviled ham, chopped olive, peanut butter & jelly, cream cheese and pimento, cream cheese and cucumber or watercress, sliced deli meats and cheeses. . .
+- Apply favorite fillings: egg salad, chicken salad, tuna salad, deviled ham, chopped olive, peanut butter & jelly, cream cheese and pimento, cream cheese and cucumber or watercress.

 - Quarter sandwiches crosswise or cut into squares or rectangles.
 Cookie cutters can be used for special shapes.

-- Wrap the sandwiches in a dampened flour-sack tea towel or cover w/ damp paper towels and place inside plastic bags or plastic wrap in the refrigerator over-night.
-This will guarantee soft and moist flavorful tea sandwiches.
+- Wrap the sandwiches in a dampened flour sack tea towel or cover with damp paper towels and place inside plastic bags or plastic wrap in the refrigerator overnight.
+This will guarantee soft, moist, and flavorful tea sandwiches.

 - Shortly before expecting guests, arrange on a tray with paper doilies or attractive greens like parsley, escarole, or curly blue kale.
 A display on a tiered tray gives visual height to a tea table and adds elegance.

 Tea sandwiches are delicious and easy to prepare.
-Thin sliced varieties of bread work best, and there are many types from which to choose.
+Thinly sliced varieties of bread work best, and there are many types from which to choose.
 Date nut and banana bread are nice additions with cream cheese and do not need advance preparation.

-One of my favorite tea table treats is a plate of coconut-rolled banana balls surrounded by fresh strawberries.
+One of my favorite tea table treats is a plate of coconut banana balls surrounded by fresh strawberries.

 - One banana